PravdeepK/Calculator/README.md

-This was created using React.Js for my Meta Front-End Developer course.
+This was created using React.Js for my Meta front-end developer course.